 Après, bars, clubs and nightlife

 There are plenty of bars dotted around Les Arcs.
-The main après scene is in Arc 1800 and revellers head to Bar King Mad (known as BKM) at the end of the ski day.
+The main après scene is in Arc 1800 and revellers head to either the *new Folie Douce (opening winter 19 / 20) or the Bar King Mad (known as BKM) at the end of the ski day.
 We recommend first stopping off at the Igloo ice bar in Arc 2000 for a cheeky vin chaud blanc.
 The pounding dance music and neon clad ravers will certainly get you in the mood for a party!

 Later in the evening partygoers head from BKM to Red Hot Saloon.
 Just a few doors down in the Arc 1800 village, this bar has a large terrace, which is an excellent place for chilling out on a bluebird day.
 Live music inspires crazy dancing until late into the evening.